CHILDREN AND FAMILY RESOURCES SERVICES (CFRS)

 - Santa Barbara County Promotores Network

 Our programs and their subcontractors provide services to the families and children living within the boundaries of and or enrolled in Santa Barbara County Schools.
 Services include but are not limited to newborn home visitation, parent education, teacher education, and support, access to and funding for oral health (including orthodontia), and health screenings.
 Our program also offers health safety and social support services to early childhood education and care programs, referral for enrollment of children and families into government-sponsored health plans, the integration of health promotores into public and private agency outreach efforts and service delivery systems as well as coordination of the SB County Promotores Network, and referral for support to other community partners.

 Provide high quality, family-focused, strength-based services to build resilient communities throughout Santa Barbara County.

 WHAT WE DO

 Welcome Every Baby Family Connects is an evidenced-based community-wide nurse home visitation program for parents of newborns, regardless of income or socioeconomic status.
 WEB/FC offers 1 to 5 free home visits by a registered nurse/lactation consultant.
 WEB-FC Nurse home visits my include a Pre-Integrated Home Visit shortly after discharge from the hospital to support breastfeeding or other potential emergencies.
 The integrated Home Visit is at approximately 2 to 4 weeks of post-hospital discharge.
 This visit uses the Family Connects Family support Matrix to assess in 4 broad areas: Support for Health Care, Support for Caring for Infant, support for a Safe Home, and Support for Parents(s).
 The visit assesses maternal/newborn health and psychosocial status.
 It provides lactation support anticipatory guidance and education on parenting, as well as direct referrals and a warm handoff with follow-up to community services.
-The purpose of WEB/FC is to increase child well-being by bridging the gap between parent needs and community resources.
+The purpose of WEB-FC is to increase child well-being by bridging the gap between parent needs and community resources.